croox/yaml-importer/README.md

 # Download and install

-~~**Yaml Importer** is [available in the official WordPress Plugin repository](https://wordpress.org/plugins/yaml-importer/).
+~~**YAML Importer** is [available in the official WordPress Plugin repository](https://wordpress.org/plugins/yaml-importer/).
 You can install this plugin the same way you'd install any other plugin.~~

 To install it from zip file, [download latest release](https://github.com/croox/yaml-importer/releases/latest).